nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Magnified:** Pertaining to the magnified view of lymphatic structures provided by ferumoxtran-10 during MRI.

-### Expanded Definition and Usage\nFerumoxtran-10 is pivotal in modern diagnostic imaging, providing significant improvements in the visualization of the lymphatic system.
+### Expanded Definition and Usage:
+Ferumoxtran-10 is pivotal in modern diagnostic imaging, providing significant improvements in the visualization of the lymphatic system.
 Its role is crucial in oncology for mapping lymphatic spread and in assessing lymphatic function and anatomy.
 By enhancing MRI scans, ferumoxtran-10 aids in the accurate diagnosis of various lymphatic conditions and supports surgeons in planning and conducting operative procedures with a clear understanding of lymphatic pathways.